What Type of Wood for Desk Top Should You Choose?

 The usual question is should I go with mdf wood vs solid wood?
 This mdf wood uses hardwood/softwood residues mixed with wax and resin to hold it in place.
 This mixture is then set into large panels.
 High temperature and pressure are applied to these panels to help them bind together for durability.
 MDF wood is a perfect material for an office table top, given that you are not going to place heavy items more than 50 pounds or so as an indicative number.

 An adjustable standing desk top made from MDF wood proves to be lighter to raise or lower.
 It is an excellent material as it is durable and long-lasting for use on a desktop.
 An mdf wood desk top is easy to clean and maintain.
+It is one of the best desk top materials in the market.

-Looking to buy a wood table top?
+Looking to buy wood for desk top?
 One of the best choices is a Maple wood desk top.
 Why?
 It is hardwood and known for its toughness.
 Being dense amongst most other types of wood, it is quite sturdy.
 It is resistant to moisture and does not split easily.
 The unique pale color and a salt-type grain make it an interesting choice for a desktop.
 Affordable and easy to clean and maintain, Maple wood desk tops make a good choice for an office desktop.

 While it is a dense wood, Birch is not a hardwood.
 The fine grains that are built-in give you a stable office table top.
 Ranked between maple, which is lighter, and walnut that is heavier, Birchwood makes desks and tabletops look appealing.
+It would be one of the best wood table tops in the world.

 Walnut is the sturdiest of woods and is rather heavy to move when used in furniture.
-The rather straight and open grains mixed with the rich dark color of walnut make it aesthetically appealing for a solid wood table top.
+The rather straight and open grains mixed with the rich dark color of walnut make it aesthetically appealing for a solid wood desk top.
 You will have different shades of walnut color owing to the walnut trees that grow around the world.
 It can withstand heavy usage easily.

 Oak is a classic wood and often found being used for tables and desks for centuries.
 Why?
 It is light, highly durable, and hard to use.
 Oak woodgrain has quite a natural look as the tree ages.
 The creamy sapwood of Oaktree is available in various hues of golden to medium brown colors.
 You can easily polish, paint or leave it natural.
 Being a hardwood, you can drive nails and screws, and they retain the fixtures for a long time.